4k5h1t/FYP/README.md

 ## <a name="_a5jidex4ybp1"></a>Auto-encoder Model
-## <a name="_qi8u0h4xgpi1"></a>The autoencoder model implemented in the provided code is a deep autoencoder with a symmetric architecture for encoding and decoding.
+The autoencoder model implemented in the provided code is a deep autoencoder with a symmetric architecture for encoding and decoding.
 The architecture consists of fully connected (linear) layers with hyperbolic tangent (Tanh) activation functions.
 The purpose of the autoencoder is to perform dimensionality reduction and reconstruction of the input data.
 Here is a detailed description of the architecture:
 ### <a name="_5rn035jvkqz"></a>AEModel Class
 - Parameters:
   - input\_dim: Dimensionality of the input data.